 - Timelines for semi-finished products Production Orders are automatically calculated by the From Required by date backward method if the Required by Date is available in the top-level Production Order.
 Timelines are calculated for each order separately.
 The timelines for the finished product Production Order is the sum of all Production Order timelines for the semi-finished products.

 Release of semi-finished products Production Orders should be executed manually.
 This will create related orders (Stock Transfer, Purchase Orders) necessary for that order.
 These created orders are not visible in the Related Orders tab of the top-level finished product.

 In Capacity Planner, if one semi-finished product Production Order is re-planned, all other orders including the finished product Production Order are not re-planned.
 The user will have to go to the Scheduler and check that any problems caused by the re-planning are resolved.

-Releasing the Production Order
+Releasing a Production Order

 Next, the Production Order is verified before it is passed to production (Released).
 At this stage, resources have been allocated in the Capacity Planner, but components have not yet been allocated.

 - Release date is the date when the components and resources must be available for production.
-By default, it is automatically set from capacity calculations, however, it can be manually overwritten.
+By default, it is automatically set from capacity calculations; however, it can be manually overwritten.